-Dennis R. Schmidt is a Lecturer in International Relations and the Director of Postgraduate Research Studies at the Department for Politics and Cultural Studies at Swansea University.
-He has held fellowships and visiting posts at George Washington University, the London School of Economics and Political Science, and the University of Tübingen.
+Dennis R. Schmidt is a Lecturer in International Relations at the Department of Politics, Philosophy, and International Relations at Swansea University.
+He has held fellowships and visiting posts at George Washington University, the LSE (Centre for International Studies), and the University of Tübingen.

 Dennis’ research focuses on international order and global governance in theory and practice.
 He is interested in how international law shapes, and is shaped by, changing ideas and patterns of global order, and how these changes affect the constitution and morality of global governance.
 He has published on international norms and institutions, pluralism and global order, and the normative foundations of international law in journals such as International Theory, Review of International Studies, and the Cambridge Review of International Affairs.

 He is currently working on two interconnected projects.
 The first is a book-length theoretical study of the role international law plays in maintaining and transforming global order, with a specific focus on decoloniality, ethical diversity, and practices of inclusion and exclusion.
 The second is a British Academy funded project on international criminal justice that explores the relationship between universal and local values, cultural identities, and obligations.